-Cell phone bills can rise for many reasons, some more obvious than others.
-For instance, adding a new line, increasing your service package, and late fees can all increase your monthly payment.
+Cell phone bills can rise for many reasons.
+Adding a new line, increasing your service package, and late fees can all increase your monthly payment.
 But your bill may also go up for reasons that have nothing to do with you changing your plan.

 Reasons your cell phone bill can increase

 One of the biggest culprits behind rising prices has to do with taxes on cell phone bills.
 Anytime your state or the federal government raises cell phone taxes, your service provider passes the buck to consumers and you’ll see an increase in the taxes on the cell phone bill.

 Fees and surcharges

 Many phone carriers charge fees on top of your regular bill.
-These may include late, early termination, restoration of service fees, or others.
+These may include late payment fees, early termination fees, or restoration of service fees.
 Some phone carriers also tack on “monthly” or “service” fees or even illegally cram bills to increase revenue.
 If you need government help with your bills, there are services to help you find where to complain or who to ask for help.

 Many people buy unlimited data plans to prevent extra charges for using data services.
-But the sneaky secret is that many “unlimited” data plans still have limits.
+But the sneaky secret is that many unlimited data plans still have limits.
 After a certain point, some companies cap your data and charge you extra for using more data.
 Or they give you 3G and you have to pay more to actually use 4G or 5G.
 Read the terms carefully before signing up for a plan.

 Promotion period ended

-One common reason your cell phone bill may rise is due to a promotional period ending.
+One common reason your cell phone bill may rise is because of a promotional period ending.
 Often, promotions expire without warning, and you may not notice until you’re surprised by your new, more expensive monthly bill.
 If you sign up for a new cell phone plan during a promotional offer, check the terms and expiration date, including the monthly costs once the promotion ends.

 Why are taxes and fees so high on cell phones?

 Despite the average service bill dropping 30% since 2008, cell phone bills have gone up.
 Much of this increase can be attributed to a roughly 50% increase in wireless cell phone taxes.
-While 25% of the average customer’s bill is taxes, the highest paying states impose taxes up to 35%.
+While 25% of the average customer’s bill are taxes, the highest-paying states impose taxes up to 35%.

 The main reason that taxes have increased so much has to do with the Internet Tax Freedom Act.
 This bill forbids federal, state, and local governments from taxing internet access.
-Thanks to this law (and decreasing landline usage), states have turned to increase taxes on cell phone bills instead.
+Thanks to this law — and decreasing landline use — states have turned to increasing taxes on cell phone bills instead.